delight-dev/Delight/Documentation/Migration Guide.md

      `xyz does not contain a definition for 'Value'`  - occurs because Delight accesses values directly, so remove ".Value"

+     `Cannot convert from 'Delight.ElementSize' to 'MarkLight.ElementSize'` - until you have converted fields such as `public _ElementSize ItemHeight;` to dependency properties (done later) these errors will remain.

    - Rename any ObservableList to BindableCollection.
 And make the below changes to the presentation class used in the observable list.

    - Make sure the presentation class inherit from *BindableObject*: